ljsinclair/ljsinclair/the-power-of-the-doctor.md

 ...and it's not hard to find more.

-And now it seems all their dreams have come true.
+And now, thanks to decisions made by showrunner Russell T. Davies for the regeneration scene, it seems all their dreams have come true.

+### Splitting quantums?

+As part of The Master's dastardly plot, he forces the 13th Doctor to regenerate not only with his appearance but his memories.
+For a while it looks like The Doctor is dead.

-If the 14th Doctor appeared in the 13th Doctor's clothing -- just like The Master did during the episode, right down to the dangly earring that came in so handy in [The Legend of the Sea Devils](https://en.wikipedia.org/wiki/Legend_of_the_Sea_Devils) -- then the 14th would be the **successor** to the 13th Doctor.
-And this is because it's established that Time Lord **bodies** regenerate, **not** their clothes[^9ub5].
+Importantly, The Master ends up wearing the 13th Doctor's outfit, plus the dangly earring which came in handy during [The Legend of the Sea Devils](https://en.wikipedia.org/wiki/Legend_of_the_Sea_Devils).
+This is because Time Lords regenerate their **bodies**, **not** their clothes[^9ub5].

+But then we get to the regeneration scene right at the end of the episode and not only does David Tennant appear, he's wearing a [suit and overcoat, that looks a lot like his original costume](https://en.wikipedia.org/wiki/Tenth_Doctor#Appearance).

+Putting the continuity problem aside for a moment, put yourself in the festering shoes of some of the haters listed above.

+* The 10th Doctor was the best of all time (save for Tom Baker in the 1970s)
+* The show has been crap since then, but the nadir arrived in 2017 with the despised 13th Doctor, and the show has been run into the ground thanks to showrunner Chris Chibnall who's written utter shit for the entire run.
-But here, the 13th Doctor has been swiped away, disappeared.
-The rules of regeneration have been discarded, and now the 10th Doctor has returned, pretty much just as he looked like when we last saw him, to presumably steady the ship and return the show to its halcyon days[^66b7].
+* But our prayers are answered and ~~Jesus~~ the 10th Doctor has returned to vanquish all the [Woke](https://en.wikipedia.org/wiki/Woke) [Social Justice Warriors](https://fee.org/articles/how-the-term-social-justice-warrior-became-an-insult/) and restore the show to its former glories! **Hallelujah!!**

-Call me cynical, but I think this looks like a case of **appeasement** by the showrunners, and this means the poisonous fandom can feel **vindicated** because RTD and the BBC appear to have accepted their opinions regarding the 13th Doctor and Jody Whittaker.

-## Good intentions and the road to hell

-I expect that on paper, the idea to cast David Tennant as the 14th Doctor looked like it was made of **solid WIN**[^t5yh].
-I mean, there he is, he loves the role and his era is held to be a high-point in the same way as Tom Baker's was from the perspective of the 1980s.
-And of course, regenerations are **supposed** to shake things up, right?

-Except by handling the regeneration like this, it feels like The Evil Sisters have rammed Jody Whittaker's Cinderella back under the staircase in the hope that the pitchfork and torch mob won't burn the place down because they're insensed that Cinders doesn't sweep up nearly as well as the last twelve blokes in the job.
-And not only that, Cinders won't get to hand the broom to the new guy, because the Evil Sisters have hired the Tenth guy to show him how it's done.

-Or to put it more bluntly, the BBC and showrunners have created the perception that toxic fandom is right, that Jody's run can be sidelined and they'd rather re-establish the dominant, traditional appearance and gender of The Doctor.
-And only when normality is restored will David hand over the role Ncuti was promised back in May 2022.
+* And best of all, there's no trace of the 13th Doctor, not even her clothing[^dcaa].

+Or in other words, the regeneration scene **vindcates** the opinions of the very toxic fandom that has plagued the entire run of Jody Whittaker's Doctor.

+And to add insult to injury, by re-establishing the character's dominant, traditional appearance, the showrunners have prevented another first for the show: the first female Doctor regenerating into the first black male Doctor.

 ## Leaning OUT on Diversity

-Diversity has finally got its time in the sun and this is reflected in casting choices across the board, not just Jody Whittaker and Ncuti Gatwa.
-There's a long way to go of course, but at least we're seeing a better representation of the real world.

-However the decisions that led to the 14th Doctor's appearance are in my opinion, a stunning missed opportunity to lean in on diversity, to let **everyone** have a Doctor that looks like them.
+In my opinion, the decisions regarding the regeneration scene are **at best** a stunning missed opportunity to lean-in on diversity to make the show better resemble society as a whole.

 We live in the third decade of the 21st century.
 Surely we can do better than this?

+But **at worst**, the decisions appease the misogynists, the bigots and the spiteful fans who aggressively pursue racial purity and can't stand to let anyone else play in the world established by [Verity Lambert](https://en.wikipedia.org/wiki/Verity_Lambert) and [Waris Hussein](https://www.doctorwho.tv/news-and-features/doctor-whos-first-director-the-doctor-solves-peoples-loneliness) back in 1963.

+The truth, as [a character in a different fandom](https://en.wikipedia.org/wiki/List_of_Babylon_5_characters#Kosh_Naranek) once remarked, is a three-edged sword: Their truth, your truth and what's between.

 [^b3d5]: Believe me when I say, every actor gets bad scripts from time to time.
 For every [Orphan 55](https://en.wikipedia.org/wiki/Orphan_55) there is a [Love and Monsters](https://en.wikipedia.org/wiki/Love_%26_Monsters), a [Planet of the Dead](https://en.wikipedia.org/wiki/Planet_of_the_Dead), an [End of time](https://en.wikipedia.org/wiki/The_End_of_Time_(Doctor_Who)), a [Kill the Moon](https://en.wikipedia.org/wiki/Kill_the_Moon), [Sleep No More](https://en.wikipedia.org/wiki/Sleep_No_More_(Doctor_Who)) and a [The Lie of the Land](https://en.wikipedia.org/wiki/The_Lie_of_the_Land).